YunlongJiao/pathwaypred/results/160310/7_fsResults.md

 In this section, with the predictor built following a specific 2-step feature selection, we have found **genes that provide orthogonal information**, compensating (and improving) the prediction from pathway features for each `yname` in subtype.grps, surv.grps.

-**NOTE if results are "weird", check 6_fsPredict.R and change lam.pen.ratio manually so that lam.pen which is read from elsewhere is compatible with themodel trained under our new 2-step FS setting here!!**
+**NOTE if results are "weird", check 6_fsPredict.R and change penalty.factor.ratio or lam.pen.ratio manually so that lam.pen which is read from elsewhere is compatible with themodel trained under our new 2-step FS setting here!!**

+**NOTE lambda tuning rules!!
+As we need to tune 2-dim regularization parameters, namely lam.nopen (step 1) and lam.pen (step 2), we follow the rules confining to 1) larger CV acc; 2) then less total number of features; 3) then more number of pathway features!!**

 ```r